pellcorp/creality-wiki/docs/bltouch.md

 ### Factory Reset

-You **must** do a factory reset before running the installer.sh.
-Follow these steps to do a factory reset, which retains root access and skips the startup calibration checks:
+If you have installed helper script or fluidd or mainsail from Creality, you must do a factory reset before running the installer.sh!

 ```
 wget --no-check-certificate  https://raw.githubusercontent.com/pellcorp/creality/main/k1/services/S58factoryreset